Highway 11

 "Baby Dream Your Dream” from Sweet Charity.

-The pinnacle of my career was acting on TV with Carroll O’Connor in Archie’s Place, at CBS studios.
-My baby sitter made more money than I did on the set that day.
+my career was acting on TV with Carroll O’Connor in Archie’s Place, at CBS studios.
+My baby sitter made more money than

 I retired from flying and acting and had three